demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 Cool!

-Now run the app, open two browser windows, login as two different users and follow the other user.
+Now run the app, open two browser windows, log in as two different users and follow the other user.
 ![User Wall With Live Update](/img/fsharp/series/fstweet/following_a_user.gif)

 After following the other user, you can get the live updates.